 Mentor has also worked with several charities, most notably partnering with the British Beekeepers Association.
-A key part of the charitable aims of the British beekeepers Association is to raise the standards of beekeeping practice in the UK through courses and exams.
+A key part of the charitable aims of the British Beekeepers Association is to raise the standards of beekeeping practice in the UK through courses and exams.
 The British Beekeepers have a well established exam programme which is constantly developed to keep up with new research in the field of beekeeping.
 Exams start with basic skills and members can advance to Master Beekeeper after many years of intense study.

-We partnered with the British Beekeepers Association to offer free Biology tuition to a cohort of twenty adult learners in the North West, who wished to progress to advanced Beekeeping courses but who had little traditional science education or felt very rusty.
-Our Biology teacher ran an eight week anatomy course comprising of two hours online learning per week in small study groups.
-The results of the course demonstrated a significant grade uplift with students from the cohort with extra tuition achieving 11% more credit grades and 15% more distinction grades than the average cohort throughout the country.
+We partnered with the British Beekeepers Association to offer free Biology tuition to a cohort of twenty adult learners in the North West, who wished to progress to advanced Beekeeping courses but who had little traditional science education or perhaps felt very rusty.
+Our Biology teacher ran an 8 week anatomy course comprising of two hours online learning per week in small study groups.
+The results of the course demonstrated a significant grade uplift with students from the tutored cohort achieving 11% more credit grades and 15% more distinction grades than the average cohort throughout the country.
 We also received excellent feedback around more holistic aspects of the programme, such that 100% of participants reported feeling greater self esteem in their academic ability and 100% felt they had increased their confidence to participate in learning.